jeanfrancoisgratton/stubber/README.md

 In the meantime, you can use the packages under the Releases link herein.

 <H2>Issues, caveats, etc</H2>
 - This software creates a directory structure, but does **not** create a git repo (maybe some future version ?
-A Perforce repo, too, while at it ?)
+A Perforce repo, too, while at it ?)<br>
 - Sometimes `go.mod/go.sum` just do not work properly and might need a re-initialization (`go mod init`).
 I haven't yet isolated the cause of this misbehaviour.
-Because of this, running `./build.sh` from the `src/` directory right after execution of this tool might or might not work without `go.{mod,sum}` thinkering.
+Because of this, running `./build.sh` from the `src/` directory right after execution of this tool might or might not work without `go.{mod,sum}` thinkering.<br>
 - This software is mainly geared for X86_64 and AMD64 architectures.
 I've had limited opportunities to test it on other architectures (briefly tested on a Mac M1's arm64 arch).
-This means that some files might need extra tweaking after execution.
+This means that some files might need extra tweaking after execution.<br>
 - **Always**, **always**, **always** (did I mention: always ?) review the generated files after execution.
-This tool is a generic tool to create stubs, and update them (version bumps, etc) later, but again: *generic tool*.
+This tool is a generic tool to create stubs, and update them (version bumps, etc) later, but again: *generic tool*.<br>